-When compared to a fleet of 100 of today's most fuel-efficient airplanes, this new model will emit 310,455 fewer tons of CO2 and save more than 215 million pounds of fuel per year, which translates into more than $112 million in cost savings*.
-The 737 MAX 8’s fuel burn is expected to be 8 percent per-seat lower than the future competition.
+When compared to a fleet of 100 of today's most fuel-efficient airplanes, this new model will emit 305,000 fewer metric tons of CO2 and save more than 215 million pounds of fuel per year, which translates into more than $112 million in cost savings*.
+The 737 MAX 8’s fuel use is expected to be 8 percent per-seat lower than the future competition.

 The 737 MAX’s more efficient structural design, less engine thrust and less required maintenance add up to substantial cost advantages for customers.
 The 737 MAX 8 will have the lowest operating costs* in the single-aisle segment with an 8 percent per-seat advantage over the A320neo.

 The 737 MAX will incorporate the latest quiet engine technology to reduce the operational noise footprint of the airplane by up to 40 percent.
 Emissions will be approximately 50 percent below the International Civil Aviation Organization’s (ICAO) Committee on Aviation Environmental Protection (CAEP)/6 limits for nitrogen oxides (NOx).

 The 737 MAX will build on the best reliability record of any airplane, with 99.7 percent of Next-Generation 737 flights ready to depart within 15 minutes of schedule (based on industry data).
 On-time performance is the major positive influence on passengers’ perception of their experience on short flights and saves operators maintenance, flight and crew costs.

 The design superiority of the 737 translates into fewer passengers being inconvenienced every year when flying on a Boeing 737 versus the competition.
 For a fleet of 100 Next-Generation 737 airplanes flying five to six flights a day – common for many single-aisle operators and particularly low-cost carriers – the 737s will have on average 590 fewer delays and therefore avoid disrupting 65,000 fewer passengers when compared to a fleet of A320s.